braghimsistemas/suitup2-dev/README.md

 `$ cd vendor/braghim-sistemas/suitup-php/`

-Everything edited here will be available to be commited to production.
+Everything edited here will be available to be committed to production.
 Please don't try to push direct on `master` branch, create a new branch and make a pull request instead.